- Last Updated: 18 June 2019 18 June 2019

 First things first-- congratulations to former Town Councilwoman Karen D'Attore, who began her role as Village Manager in the Village of Ossining this past Monday!
 We wish her and the Village the very best of luck, and know that things are in good hands with Karen behind the wheel.
 And come on, how great does she look in that chair?

-Like getting your exercise out of doors?
+Like getting your exercise out of doors when the temperaure starts to rise?
 We have a great Mind, Body, Spirit- Ossining lineup coming your way this summer, which we offer in partnership with Open Door Family Medical Center and our local wellness businesses.
 Check out our first offering tomorrow (Saturday, June 15th), when Solarah brings us the SharQui belly dancing workout on the Louis Engel Park stage.
 These classes are free, and while registration is not required, it helps the instructors to prepare and also can help us alert you of an changes or cancelations.
 The full schedule as it stands can be found below-- stay tuned for more classes to be added in the coming months.
 Please bring your own bottle of water or any other item the instructor may suggest.

 The last day of school is coming up, and that means that it's almost time for the Spray Park at Engel Park to be open full time!
 Last week, we discovered a mechanical issue that caused some hiccups this week, but the worst news of all?
 The mechanical component that needed changing was under one of our brand-new, colorful, laid-in-place and glued down, tiles.
 Due to some very careful and precise work by our Parks department, the damage was contained to one teeny, tiny incision...